What are DOTE Projects?

 - Once this is done, add a media source to your Project using Media Manager.

 - After adding and selecting a media source and saving in Media Manager, a waveform will be generated (if it hasn't already been generated).
-And if the media selected is a video, then it will appear in the video panel.
+And if the media selected is a video, then it will appear in the Media Player panel.

 Note: The path to the current Project folder on your computer's file system is displayed in Transcript Options.
 Clicking on that path will open it in your file browser.